 The history of the financial services sector in the Cayman Islands is a tale of rapid growth.
 The foundation was laid in the mid-1960s when legislation was passed to take advantage of the country’s status as a tax-free jurisdiction, ushering in the start of the Cayman Islands’ ascent into the financial services world.
 In the…

-Cayman was first spotted by Christopher Columbus in 1503, who named the islands “Las Tortugas” – Spanish for turtles, which were found in abundance in the surrounding seas.
-In 1670, the Treaty of Madrid decreed the islands as a British possession and a dependency of Jamaica.
-Permanent settlement of the islands began in the 1730s.…
+THE CAYMAN ISLANDS WAS FIRST SPOTTED BY CHRISTOPHER COLUMBUS in 1503, who named them “Las Tortugas” – Spanish for turtles, which were found in abundance in the surrounding seas.
+In 1670, the islands were acquired by the British from Spain.
+The Treaty of Madrid decreed the islands a British possession and a dependency…

 Grand Cayman’s blue iguanas are one of the most unique and fascinating creatures to be found in the Cayman Islands.
 These rare local lizards with blue-hue pigmentation are an indigenous species – found nowhere else in the world but Grand Cayman.
 Once facing extinction, the Blue Iguana Conservation Programme at Queen Elizabeth II Botanic Park…